laborg/DocumenterEpub.jl/README.md

     format=EPUB(
         color=false,                # syntax highlighting will use colors lang="en",                  # publication language
-        snap_animation=true         # only take first frame of an animated gif )
+        snap_animations=true        # only take first frame of an animated gif )
 )
 ```